electricherd/audiobookfinder/README.md

 * learning [futures](https://en.wikipedia.org/wiki/Futures_and_promises)

 ### Changes:
+* preparing architecture graphics (since decomposing this future thrussh module is yet quite hard for me) using [draw.io](draw.io), which is awesome
 * lazy static used to not load server key every time a client connects
 * state machine not yet used (need to think more about "futures" architecture and understand futures and how to combine)
 * the client ssh connector (com_client) is behind a state machine (to have reconnect and similar easily)